sckapa/Heat-Map-Shader/README.md

-# Heat-Map
+# UnityHeatmapShader
-Creates a heat map shader for projectiles colliding with a plane
+A unity project which creates a shader to generate heatmaps on textures from collisions Code to go with video tutorial see https://youtu.be/Ah2rHGtOSbs